Sí (Julieta Venegas album)

-Sí (Yes) is the third studio album by Mexican singer-songwriter Julieta Venegas.
+Sí ("Yes") is the third studio album by Mexican singer-songwriter Julieta Venegas.
+It was released on 18 November 2003, by Ariola and BMG.
 She co-produced the album with Cachorro López and Coti Sorokin.
 The album is considered Venegas’ mainstream breakthrough.
-After the success of the album, it was re-released in 2005, including 9 new tracks and a DVD.
-The album won the Latin Grammy Award for Best Rock Solo Vocal Album and received a nomination for Grammy Award for Best Latin Rock/Alternative Album.
+After the album's success, it was re-released in 2005, including nine new tracks and a DVD.
+The album won the Latin Grammy Award for Best Rock Solo Vocal Album, and received a nomination for Grammy Award for Best Latin Rock/Alternative Album.
 The album has sold 3.5 million copies worldwide.